Anxiety Psychologist Bella Vista

 APS has approved a number of therapies for treatment of Anxiety Disorders.
 They include CBT, DBT (for PTSD), ACT (for GAD, OCD, Panic Disorder, Social Anxiety), EMDR (for PTSD), MBCT, Exposure Therapy.

-The psychologists in Bella Vista, Sydney can help you in dealing and managing your anxiety using evidence-based therapies.
+Our Anxiety psychologists in Bella Vista, NSW can help you in dealing and managing your anxiety using evidence-based therapies.
 They are registered with APS and use APS approved evidence-based psychotherapies such as Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) and Mindfulness-based Cognitive Therapy (MBCT) for effective management of Anxiety.

 Explore Alternative Therapies